 The evaluators conducted an independent review of all evaluation evidence, public domain vulnerability databases and technical community sources (Type 1 & 2).
 Additionally, the evaluators used automated vulnerability scanning tools to discover potential network, platform, and application layer vulnerabilities (Type 4).
-Based upon this review, the evaluators formulated flaw hypotheses (Type 3), which they used in their penetration testing effort.
+Based upon this review, the evaluators formulated flaw hypotheses (Type 3), which they used in their vulnerability analysis.